Truck entering customs.

 • Harmonized System code (HS code)

-Assigning the proper HS code to a product is arduous, as there are millions of codes to choose from: A 100% cotton shirt has a different code than a 50% cotton shirt; a sandal made with leather has a different code than a sandal made with leather and cloth; and so on.
+There are millions of codes to choose from: A 100% cotton shirt has a different code than a 50% cotton shirt; a sandal made with leather has a different code than a sandal made with leather and cloth; and so on.
 Unfortunately, shipments lacking the proper HS code can be delayed at customs or even rejected.

 Shipping through a CFS doesn’t require HS codes.
 However, it’s a delayed process.